salesforce/TransmogrifAI/docs/developer-guide/index.md

 ```

 This will add the stages from the model to the Workflow replacing any estimators that have corresponding fitted models in the workflow with the fitted version.
 The two workflows and all their stages and features must be created in the same workspace as only directly matching stages will be replaced.
-When train is called on this Workflow only Estimators that did NOT appear in the previous DAG will be fit in order to create the new WorkflowModel.
-All stages that appeared in the original WorkflowModel will use the fit values obtained in the first fit (corresponding to the first dataset).
+When train is called on this Workflow only Estimators that did NOT appear in the previous DAG will be fit in order to create the new OpWorkflowModel.
+All stages that appeared in the original OpWorkflowModel will use the fit values obtained in the first fit (corresponding to the first dataset).

 ### Metadata